How to Start an LLC in North Carolina: Step-by-Step Guide

 2. The North Carolina Trademark Registration site is also an excellent source to check if the LLC name is already registered as a trademark under state law.

-3. And you can use the North Carolina Secretary of State business search tool.
+3. And you can use the North Carolina Secretary of State business search tool:

-business search tool
+NC business search tool

 Also, keep in mind that North Carolina has several unique naming requirements for LLCs.
 Unless you obtain special permission from the licensing boards or state agencies, you can't include the following terms in your LLC name: